Life of a Pennsylvania mail-in ballot: From locked cages to an acid bath

 Spotting mistakes – and giving voters a chance to correct them

 In Philadelphia, election officials will reach out directly to voters if they have their email on file.
-The county also posts a list of voters whose ballots had errors on their website.
+The county also posts a list of voters whose ballots had errors on its website.
 Sometimes political parties or campaigns check these websites and reach out to the voters directly.

 If a voter finds out that their ballot had a mistake, they can try to fix it by sending in a replacement ballot or by filling out a provisional ballot on Election Day.